TISA 2D Borehole Radar (BHR) is the

 The TISA 2D tool can be used in various shallow and deep underground applications where traditional surface radar cannot penetrate and is beyond their range.
 Dense urban environments present different challenges than open unobstructed areas where ground penetrating radar (GPR) is most often used.
 What if the buried object is under a concrete slab or under a building?

 TISA 2D BHR has the ability to aid the search and the recovery of such targets.
 When there is a contrast of electromagnetic properties between the target and its surrounding, it is possible to isolate and precisely observe where the buried object is located.
 Applications

 Given the working principle of GPR with its advantages and limitations, the most common applications of TISA 2D are listed below.
 This list is far from complete and any situation where subsurface structures exist with different electromagnetic properties to their surroundings pose a potential opportunity for the use of TISA 2D.
-Projects
+Data Processing

 Collected data is displayed, processed and interpreted using T&A’s property software TISAMap

 , providing unsurpassed accuracy and clarity of the results.
 Versatility